davideicardi/DynamicExpresso.Template/README.md

 # DynamicExpresso.Template

+**ALPHA VERSION!!!**

-Simple Razor template engine for dummies
+Simple Razor template engine for dummies.

+Template for now supports only expressions like `@Model.Xyz`.
+The main advantage over standard Razor is that doesn't generate an assembly but only `Expression` tree using `DynamicExpresso` library.

 ## Usage